JKorf/Bittrex.Net/README.md

 For most API methods Bittrex.Net provides two versions, synchronized and async calls.

 ### Setting API credentials
 For private endpoints (trading, order history, account info etc) an API key and secret has to be provided.
-For this the `SetApiCredentials` method can be used in both clients, or the credentials can be provided as arguments:
+For this the `SetApiCredentials` method can be used, or the credentials can be provided as arguments:
 ```C#
 using(var client = new BittrexClient("APIKEY", "APISECRET"))
 {